-Continuity: When he is in the asylum, he is trying to hide in a little cardboard box from an employee of the building, so he crams himself into a box and when the man leaves he breaks out of it.
+Continuity mistake: When Ace is in the asylum, he is trying to hide in a little cardboard box from an employee of the building, so he crams himself into a box and when the man leaves he breaks out of it.
 He ends up completely squishing the box underneath him.
 When the camera comes in for the close up shot, the farthest side of the box from the viewer is now undamaged.